bhk/scam/reference.md

  * This second invocation should take longer to execute.
 Dividing the additional time by 10 will give the amount of time spent in that function during that use case.

+## Libraries

+SCAM contains several modules that can be used by SCAM programs or from the SCAM REPL.
+Programs will need to `require` the appropriate module; these are by default included in the REPL environment.

+For documentation, refer to the corresponding `.scm` files in the SCAM project.
+(Look for `&public` functions.)

+The following are general-purpose modules:

+ - `core`: generic, commonly-used functions.
+ - `num`: arbitrary-precision decimal floating point numbers.
+ - `io`: generic I/O functions.
+ - `trace`: functions for tracing, debugging, and profiling.